pluralsh/documentation/pages/adding-new-application/index.md

 Next, the user runs `plural build` which will create a wrapper Helm chart and Terraform module.
 The wrapper Helm chart and Terraform module depend on the application Helm chart(s) and Terraform module(s) it gets from the application's artifact repository via the Plural API.
 The CLI will then generate the `default-values.yaml` for the wrapper helm chart and `main.tf` for the wrapper Terraform module using the values saved in the `context.yaml` using its templating engine.

-E.g. the `tree` of the Plural Console application in your deployment repository after a `plural build console` might look like this:
+For example, after the `plural build dagster` command the `tree` of the built Dagster application in your deployment repository might look like this:

 ```console
 $ tree .
 .